ScottMastro/hybrid-pipeline/README.md

 The phasing pipeline is a complex multi-step process that integrates multiple tools, tailored specifically to the datasets used in this project.
 The Snakemake workflows and supporting scripts can be found in `hybrid-pipeline/polish/*.snakefile` and serve as documentation of the methodology, but likely require modification to run.

-First, `pbmm2` is used to align the original PacBio reads back to the hybrid assembly and [`SDA`](https://github.com/mrvollger/SDA) is used to identify and adjust for segmental duplications.`SDA denovo --ref {fasta} --input {bam} --dir ./sda -t 120`
+First, `pbmm2` is used to align the original PacBio reads back to the hybrid assembly and [`SDA`](https://github.com/mrvollger/SDA) is used to identify and adjust for segmental duplications.

 The process below is done on a per-scaffold basis: